 16. Book Festival (3rd weekend in October):

-For three days, all the city of Saint-Etienne transforms into one vast open-air bookstore.
-The festival began in 1986 and it is a safe haven for all book lovers to mingle and get to know the authors who like to participate in the festival.
+For three days, Saint-Etienne transforms into one vast open-air bookstore.
+The festival began in 1986 and is a haven for all book lovers to mingle and get to know the authors who like to participate.

 17. Fête de la science (October):

-This festival has a national dimension to it, many scientific workshops, events are held.
-After this event you will never look at science the same again.
+This festival has a national dimension.
+Many scientific workshops and events are held.
+After this event, you will never look at science the same way again.

 18. Village des Sciences (October):

-This event is organized by the City of Saint-Étienne, the City of Saint-Chamond and La Rotonde.
-This event offers a playful and participatory discovery space that offers young and old alike, an abundance of workshops and meetings, shows, inventive scientific meetings.
+The City of Saint-Étienne, Saint-Chamond and La Rotonde organize this event.
+This event offers a playful and participatory discovery space that offers young and old alike an abundance of workshops and meetings, shows, and inventive scientific meetings.

 19. Pléiades, Digital Arts Festival (5th to 9th of November):